2. Summary of Significant Accounting Policies

 When performing the two-step quantitative impairment test, the Company's methodology includes the use of an income approach which discounts future net cash flows to their present value at a rate that reflects the Company’s cost of capital, otherwise known as the discounted cash flow method (“DCF”).
 These estimated fair values are based on estimates of future cash flows of the businesses.
 Factors affecting these future cash flows include the continued market acceptance of the products and services offered by the businesses, the development of new products and services by the businesses and the underlying cost of development, the future cost structure of the businesses, and future technological changes.
 The Company also incorporates market multiples for comparable companies in determining the fair value of our reporting units.
 Any such impairment would be recognized in full in the reporting period in which it has been identified.

 The Company’s intangible assets consist of customer relationship intangibles, favorable leases, trade names, licenses for the use of internet domain names, Universal Resource Locators, or URL’s, software, and marketing and technology related intangibles.
 Upon acquisition, critical estimates are made in valuing acquired intangible assets, which include but are not limited to future expected cash flows from customer contracts, customer lists, and estimating cash flows from projects when completed; tradename and market position, as well as assumptions about the period of time that customer relationships will continue; and discount rates.
 Management's estimates of fair value are based upon assumptions believed to be reasonable, but which are inherently uncertain and unpredictable and, as a result, actual results may differ from the assumptions used in determining the fair values.
-All intangible assets are capitalized at their original cost and amortized over their estimated useful lives as follows: domain name and marketing – 3 to 20 years; software – 3 to 5 years, customer relationships – 7 to 15 years, favorable leases – over the life of the lease, customer lists – to 20 years, trade names – to 20 years.
-Intangible amortization expense is $537,652 and $236,318 for the three months ended March 31, 2019 and 2018, respectively.
-Intangible amortization expense is $891,549 and $475,970 for the six months ended March 31, 2019 and 2018, respectively.
+All intangible assets are capitalized at their original cost and amortized over their estimated useful lives as follows: domain name and marketing – 3 to 20 years; software – 3 to 5 years, customer relationships – 7 to 15 years, favorable leases – over the life of the lease, customer lists – 20 years, trade names – 20 years.
+Intangible amortization expense is $175,963 and $486,060 for the three months ended June 30, 2019 and 2018, respectively.
+Intangible amortization expense is $1,067,512 and $962,029 for the nine months ended June 30, 2019 and 2018, respectively.

-We provide carpet, hard surface products, synthetic turf products, used movies, music, games and accessories, new movies, music, games and accessories, we rent movies and provide concession products, we provide new and out of the box appliances, appliance and installation services, third-party extended warranties, appliance accessories and directory services.
+We provide (i) carpet, hard surface products, synthetic turf products, (ii) used movies, music, games and accessories, new movies, music, games and accessories, we rent movies and provide concession products, and (iii) we provide new and out of the box appliances, appliance and installation services, third-party extended warranties, appliance accessories and directory services.

 We adopted Accounting Standards Update, or ASU, No. 2014-09, Revenue from Contracts with Customers (Topic 606) and related ASU No. 2016-08, ASU No. 2016-10, ASU No. 2016-12 and ASU No. 2016-20, which provide supplementary guidance, and clarifications, effective October 1, 2018.
 We adopted ASC 606 using the modified retrospective method.
 The results for the reporting periods beginning after October 1, 2018, are presented in accordance with the new standard, although comparative information for the prior year has not been restated and continues to be reported under the accounting standards and policies in effect for those periods.